koookie2/CogniQuest/README.md

-CogniQuest (iOS)
+## CogniQuest 🧠 (iOS)

-CogniQuest is a SwiftUI-based iOS app that guides a user through a short cognitive screening exam and generates a shareable report (PDF).
-It focuses on a clean, accessible UX and a maintainable architecture.
+An interactive, voice-guided iOS implementation of the SLUMS cognitive screening exam, built with SwiftUI.
+The app focuses on a clean, accessible UX and a maintainable, testable architecture.

+### Overview
+CogniQuest digitizes the Saint Louis University Mental Status (SLUMS) examination, a public domain tool used for cognitive screening.
+It was developed as a learning project to explore modern iOS development (SwiftUI, state management, AVFoundation) while producing a practical, polished app.
+Users can complete the full flow and share a PDF summary of results.

-Features
+### Features
+- Voice-driven prompts for the number series (AVFoundation TTS)
+- Audio visualizer synchronized with narration
 - Configurable per-question timer and education level adjustment
-- Multi-step exam with typed answers and scoring (30-point scale)
-- Text-to-speech narration for number series prompts (AVFoundation)
+- Interactive drawing for the clock-drawing task (Canvas-based) with Clear
-- Clock drawing, shape identification, and story recall inputs
+- Shape identification and story recall inputs
+- Typed answers with safe, strongly-typed models
-- Results screen with interpretation (Normal / Mild / Likely Dementia)
+- Automatic scoring with interpretation aligned to SLUMS guidance
+- Modern SwiftUI UI/UX with smooth, direction-aware navigation
-- In-app PDF report export via the iOS Share Sheet
+- Shareable PDF report via the native iOS Share Sheet

+### Tech Stack
+- Swift, SwiftUI
+- AVFoundation (text-to-speech)
+- Xcode 16+

-Requirements
+### Requirements
 - Xcode 16.x
 - iOS 17.0+ (deployment target)

-Getting Started
+### How to Run
-1) Open `CogniQuest.xcodeproj` in Xcode 16 or newer.
+1. Open `CogniQuest.xcodeproj` in Xcode 16 or newer
-2) Select a simulator (iPhone) or a connected device.
+2. Select a simulator (iPhone) or a connected device
-3) If building for device, update the signing team in the target settings.
+3. If building for device, set your signing team in target settings
-4) Build and Run (Cmd+R).
+4. Build and run (Cmd+R)

-To run unit tests: Product → Test (Cmd+U).
+To run unit tests: Product → Test (Cmd+U)

-Architecture
+### Architecture
-The app uses a lightweight MVVM structure:
+Lightweight MVVM with clear separation of concerns:
-- Models: Typed question and answer domain models
+- Models: `Question`, `Answer` and related domain types
-- ViewModels: Screen state, navigation, timer, scoring
+- ViewModels: `ExamViewModel` (state, navigation, timer, narration phase)
-- Services: Side-effectful or shared modules (TTS, scoring)
-- Views: SwiftUI screens and subviews (Exam, Results, Report, Shared)

-Key types
-- `Question` and `QuestionType` define the exam items
-- `Answer` is a strongly-typed enum with associated values for safety
-- `ExamViewModel` owns exam flow, timing, narration phase, and result
-- `ScoringService` computes the final score from typed answers
-- `SpeechManager` manages TTS and audio session lifecycle
+- Services: `SpeechManager` (TTS + audio session), `ScoringService` (score calc)
+- Views: Exam flow, inputs, results, report, and shared components

-Project Structure
+### Project Structure
 - `CogniQuest/Models/`
   - `Question.swift`, `Answer.swift`
 - `CogniQuest/ViewModels/`